-Flashcards fail when they’re too long, too verbatim, or test more than one fact at a time.
-A good card isolates one atomic fact and has a clear cue you can answer without re-reading.
-AI defaults to summarizing your notes into multi-fact paragraphs and calling them cards — useless.
-These prompts force atomicity, the right format, and the right test direction.
-For the long workflow, see generating Anki and Quizlet flashcards with AI.
+Flashcards fail when they are too long, too verbatim, or test more than one fact at a time.
+A good card isolates one atomic fact and has a cue you can answer without re-reading.
+Chatbots default to summarizing your notes into multi-fact paragraphs and calling them cards, which is useless for spaced repetition.
+The 12 prompts below force atomicity, the right export format, and the right test direction.
+For the full end-to-end workflow, see generating Anki and Quizlet flashcards with AI.

 Best for